cmuell89/Bolt/README.md

 See requirements.txt for dependency requirements.
 Packages can be installed via the conda package manager or pip.
 Additional dependencies may be required for individual packages required by Bolt

+#### Current Release Features
+- Scikit learn classification pipeline training and use
+- Caching of SpaCy model
+- Route that returns intent of given query (returns name of intent only)
+-

+#### Development TODO's
+- [x] Create table 'intent_expressions', in schema 'nlp', in local server database 'test'~~~
+- [] Update training of classifier to use intents/expressions in postgres
+- [] Create routes to add expressions to postgres
+- [] Create route to update classification model with new expressions